CtrlK

 Conciseness

 Extremely verbose — much of this is standard Markdown syntax (headings, bold, italic, lists, code blocks, tables, footnotes) that Claude already knows.
 The skill should focus only on Obsidian-specific extensions (wikilinks, embeds, callouts, properties, block references, comments).
-Basic formatting, ordered/unordered lists, inline code, fenced code blocks, math, and mermaid diagrams are all standard Markdown or widely known and waste significant token budget.
+Basic formatting, ordered/unordered lists, fenced code blocks, and LaTeX math are not Obsidian-specific and waste significant token budget.

 1 / 3